 UWC Red Cross Nordic boarding school, which was founded by German educationalist Kurt Hahn to promote global peace and understanding, offers the IB Diploma programme to 200 students from 80 countries on a remote fjord in western Norway.

-There are 41 IB World Schools, of which 33 teach in English, while eight offer bilingual instruction in English and Norwegian.
-A total of 24 schools offer the IB Diploma, while two, Skagerac International School and the British International Schools of Stavanger, follow all three stages of the IB programme.
+There are 42 IB World Schools, of which 33 teach in English, while nine offer bilingual instruction in English and Norwegian.
+A total of 26 schools offer the IB Diploma, while two, Skagerac International School and the British International Schools of Stavanger, follow all three stages of the IB programme.